|

 Understanding the Difference Between Your General Practice Vet, Urgent Care Vet, and Emergency Vet11/28/2025 Pet parents are often thrown into chaos the moment something goes wrong.
 Your dog starts limping, or they’ve eaten something suspicious, or they’re suddenly breathing funny — and suddenly you’re scrolling Google wondering which vet to call.
 At The Blue Hound, we see this confusion all the time, especially during holidays and busy seasons.
 Knowing where to take your dog can make the difference between fast relief and a very long night.

+Here’s a breakdown of the three main types of veterinary care you’ll run into, when to use them, and how each one supports your dog’s health.
 Thanksgiving is a joyful time, full of delicious food and family.
 But for our pups, not everything on the dinner table is safe.
 At The Blue Hound, we care deeply about our dogs’ wellness—so here’s a guide to the most common holiday food dangers, the reasons behind them, and how to keep your fur-baby safe during the feast.

 Training After a Bite & How to Recognize the Warnings Before It Happens